SerialSniffyHeck3r/disguised-exe-study/README.md

 **I do not endorse circumventing security mechanisms or tampering with proprietary software**.

-But I *do endorse* asking “Wait, what even is this file really doing?”
+But yeah, What I only *do endorse* is, asking “Wait, what even is this file really doing?” types of curiousity - which is good!

 ---